 The Groundbreaking for the Rundel Terrace Revitalization Project was held March 5, 2020, with art installations to be completed Spring 2021.
 Learn more here

-Construction began on Central Library’s new Technology Center, with meeting/conference areas and makerspaces for creation and collaboration.
+Construction began on Central Library’s new Technology Center, with meeting/conference areas and makerspaces for creation and collaboration, and the Center opened (with COVID restrictions in place) by early Fall 2020.

 FFRPL continued our long-standing support of Central Library’s Carlson Center, as it celebrated its 20th Anniversary as a Patent & Trademark Resource Center (PTRC) of the US Patent & Trademark Office.
 The Center honors Chester F. Carlson, patent attorney and inventor of xerography, and is now named The Carlson Center for Intellectual Property.
 Learn more.